3-day Agulhas Plains (Overberg) Birding Trip

 We will then continue eastwards and can stop off at Cape Agulhas, the most southerly point of the African continent and enjoy the beauty and significance of the area.
 Next, we can perhaps visit a nearby Damara Tern breeding colony (seasonal) before we end a long day at our beautifully set accommodation.

-The Agulhas Plains are one of the few areas where Denham’s Bustard andSecretarybird are still common.
-Hundreds of White Stork visit in summer.
-The stunning, endangered, endemic Black Harrier quarters low over the plains.
-The endemic Jackal Buzzard is common, along with many other raptors that sometimes include Lanner Falcon and Amur Falcon.
-The rolling hills and flat plains are also home to two extremely localized lark species, i.e. Agulhas Clapper Lark (with its bizarre breeding display) and Agulhas Long-billed Lark.
-Other slightly more widespread larks (but still endemic to southern Africa) such as, for example, Large-billed Lark also abound.
-We will bird the De Hoop Nature Reserve for Cape Vulture, the rare Knysna Woodpecker, Southern Tchagra, a host of waterbirds (including Maccoa Duck and other difficult species) and shorebirds, Grey-winged Francolin, Cape Spurfowl, African Hoopoe, and a host of others.
+Today we will mostly be based around De Hoop Nature Reserve where we will bird the plains and surrounding areas for its many endemics and specials.
+The Agulhas Plains are one of the few areas where Denham’s Bustard is still common, along with its cousin Karoo Korhaan which is fairly reliable in the area’s wheatfields.
+There are a few pairs of Secretarybirds found in the area and we have a good chance of finding this charismatic predator.
+Good numbers of White Stork visit in summer as well as roving flocks of Common Swift.
+The stunning, endangered, endemic Black Harrier quarters low over the plains while the endemic Jackal Buzzard is common, along with many other raptors that sometimes include Lanner Falcon.
+The rolling hills and flat plains are also home to two extremely localized lark species; Cape Clapper Lark (with its bizarre breeding display) and Agulhas Long-billed Lark.
+Other slightly more widespread larks (but still endemic to southern Africa) such as Large-billed Lark, also abound.
+The area also holds Cape Vulture, the uncommon Knysna Woodpecker, Southern Tchagra, a host of waterbirds (including Maccoa Duck and other difficult species) and shorebirds, Grey-winged Francolin, Cape Spurfowl, African Hoopoe, and a host of others.